Maksandre/workshop-nft-data/README.md

-# Unique NFT data management
+# Unique NFT data management workshop

 The workshop demonstrates how to store, manage, and extend data using nested tokens within the Unique Network.